-Making homemade Kahlua gives you the flexibility to choose which coffee you would like in your coffee liqueur; you make homemade Kahlua with brewed coffee, so the flavor of your favorite beans ends up being the star of your liqueur.
+Making homemade Kahlua means that you can choose which coffee you would like in your coffee liqueur; you make this Kahlua recipe with brewed coffee, so the flavor of your favorite beans ends up being the star of your drink.

 How to Make Homemade Kahlua

-A Google search for Kahlua recipes will reveal that there are several different ways to make homemade Kahlua.
+Searching for Kahlua recipes will reveal that there are several different ways to make the liqueur at home.

 Other recipes call for letting the recipe steep for several weeks; I rejected those because I don’t have the patience.

 I ended up using a variation of a recipe that I found on a forum about Orchids.
 (What do orchid growers know about Kahlua?
 Apparently, a lot.)
 The end result of this Kahlua recipe is blissful.
 It has a sweet yet strong coffee flavor and it goes down super smooth.